 It’s a fact, you don’t make any money unless you sell something.
 The sale is a huge part of business.
 I’m a big believer in building a leveraged business, I also know that while you are building that piece of your business you had better have a way to bring in cash.

 So, what is it that you can sell today?
 And, how do you do that?

 Then we move to the third segment: clarification.
-“What I am hearing you say is….you really want to build a list, start speaking, and you have to start making more money so you don’t have to go get a job.
+“Susan, What I am hearing you say is….you really want to build your business and you have to start making more money so you don’t have to go get a job.
 Does that about sum it up?”
-That leads right into a transition: “So you scheduled this call because you are looking for solutions, right?”
+At this point, they should agree because you are simply restating what they have already said.

 Here is the critical point- asking for the sale…

 That leads right into the transition to your offer: “So you scheduled this call because you are looking for solutions, right?”
 Get their agreement and then ask this question “This is what our company does, could I share with you how we do that?”
 If yes then proceed to tell them about what you do.

 Here is the most important part of the whole conversation.
 Once you have told them how you can help them then you have to ask them how they would like to get started with you.
 It’s called the Assumptive Close.
 You make the offer assuming they are a Yes!
 It’s a simple statement “How would you like to get started?”
 Then shut up.
 Do not say another word until they have spoken.
 I have seen so many small business owners fail at this very moment because in your brain you are thinking “They don’t have the money” or “This isn’t for them” or whatever and they are sitting on the other side thinking about how they are going to pay for it.
 That little voice in your head will mess this up for you every time.
 So don’t speak!